 CEUR-WS.org

-In the past few months, we have witnessed the emergence of novel large language models (LLM) reaching breakthrough performance on NLP tasks.
+In the past couple of years, we have witnessed the emergence of novel large language models (LLM) reaching breakthrough performance on NLP tasks.
 These include ChatGPT and Galactica, which are AI assistants that can produce long and good quality content that can be seeded for authors’ work.
 Because of their recent emergence, the norms around the use of such technology is not fully established, yet.
 Hence, it is important to acknowledge its use and elaborate on how it has been employed.

-Specifically, we define three levels of AI assistance usage: insignificant, low and substantial.
+Specifically, we define three levels of AI assistance usage: insignificant, quotation and substantial.
 We will group the different use cases according to these three categories and we will define CEUR-WS stance.

 Substantial.
-Using AI assistants for generating new ideas as well as new text is unacceptable.
-Most of the generated content may derive from existing work.
+Using AI assistants for generating text content including the elaboration of ideas, algorithms, definitions of terms and summaries of other papers is not acceptable.
+Such generated content would be derived by the AI tool from existing work.
 Potential issues with such practice are related to originality, plagiarism, ownership, and authorship, whose consequences and impact are not yet clear.

 Regardless of the cases above, CEUR-WS publishes original work from named authors (human beings), and thus contributions from AI assistants can only be stated in the acknowledgements and/or by suitable references at the original research papers.
 We require that all authors and workshop editors adhere to these guidelines.
 Their violation will lead to the removal of the published paper or the whole volume, similar to our procedures dealing with plagiarism.
 As a consequence, AI assistants or any other computer programs cannot be named as authors of a paper.